The Noise Around Us—and the Voice Within

 From Chaos to Clarity

-So the next time your mind feels scattered, press play on wisdom.
-Tune in with faith, lean in with love, and watch distractions dissolve into clarity, strength and lasting joy.
+So the next time your mind feels scattered, resist the urge to scroll or stream.
+Instead, press play on wisdom.
+Tune in with faith, lean in with love, and let the sound of truth do its quiet, miraculous work—reshaping not just your thoughts, but your very soul.

 To know more about Bhagwan Swaminarayan: https://www.baps.org/About-BAPS/TheFounder%E2%80%93BhagwanSwaminarayan.aspx